ajs-voices/once-upon-a-dream/scenes/024-treasure-map.md

 I pressed my face into the sheets and nodded.
 Alex chuckled in my ear.
 "I'll have to remember that."
 He sucked on my ear I turned my head so he could get better access.
 He kissed the tattoo on my neck, "What's this one mean?"

-"It's a celtic new beginnings.
+"It's a celtic and means new beginnings.
 I got it when I started college.
 It's the last one I got.
 I've not had time to get one in a while."

 His fingers ran from my waist up my sides and I tried not to squirm as he pushed my arms over my head.
 "Don't move."
 I groaned.